Sick leave: State and local laws

-Since 2006 and as of 2021, 15 states, Washington D.C., and an increasing number of other cities have implemented some form of paid sick leave.
+Since 2006 and as of 2024, 17 states, Washington D.C., and an increasing number of other cities have implemented some form of paid sick leave.

 In November 2006, the voters of San Francisco passed a ballot initiative making the city the first in the country to guarantee paid sick days to all workers.

 In March 2008, the Washington, D.C.
 Council voted unanimously to pass legislation guaranteeing workers paid sick time.
 The law does not cover tipped restaurant workers or workers in the first year of employment.
 The D.C. law was also the first in the United States to include paid "safe" days for victims of domestic violence, sexual assault, or stalking.

 On July 1, 2011, Connecticut Governor Dannel P. Malloy signed into law Public Act No. 11-52 which made Connecticut the first state to mandate paid sick leave.
 The Act, which only narrowly passed through Connecticut's Senate (18–17) and House of Representatives (76–65), took effect on January 1, 2012, and requires employers to allow their "service workers" to earn one hour of paid sick leave for every 40 hours worked, capped at a maximum of 40 hours per year.
 The Act applies to the "service workers" of employers with 50 or more employees in Connecticut during any single quarter in the previous year.

 On September 8, 2014, California Governor Jerry Brown announced that he would sign the Healthy Workplaces, Healthy Families Act of 2014 to require employers to offer paid sick leave to employees.
 California would become the second state after Connecticut to require paid days off for ill employees.

 On November 4, 2014, Massachusetts voters approved "Question 4", a ballot measure mandating sick pay for all part-time and full-time workers at firms with more than 11 employees.
 The law was passed 59–41 and came into effect July 1, 2015.

 On June 12, 2015, the Oregon legislature passed OL 537, 2015 mandating sick pay for all workers at businesses with at least ten employees (six for cities with more than 500,000 inhabitants, e.g. Portland) effective January 1, 2016.

+On May 23, 2023, the Minnesota legislature presented portions of the state's biennial budget to the governor's office which included a new requirement for "earned sick and safe time" (ESST).
+The following day, these portions were signed into law by Governor Tim Walz to take effect on January 1, 2024.
+The new law requires all employers in Minnesota to provide one hour of paid time off for every 30 hours worked, up to 48 hours of accrued time off per year, for all employees who work at least 80 hours per year, unless the employer's existing leave policies or a collective bargaining agreement meet or exceed the requirements of the law.
+The law does not preempt local ordinances related to paid sick leave, and employers are required to follow whichever ESST requirements are more favorable to employees.